ninadhulle/blog/apache-httpd-security.md

  We use [TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.2) as default for all our communication right from browser to database.
 Below are configuration to turn on TLS 1.2 settings for Apache Httpd.

- *StrictRequire* returns forbidden access when someone tries access http site against https.
+ *StrictRequire* returns forbidden access when someone tries access http site.
 We enable *SSLProxyEngine* to reverse proxy to our micro-services backend and for browser to send the our authentication cookie(JWT) back to our micro-services backend.
 We only compare the common-name(CN) of certificate matches the host-name by turning on  *SSLProxyCheckPeerCN* and turning off *SSLProxyCheckPeerName*
 ```
  SSLEngine on
  SSLOptions +StrictRequire